 Shows and Ambiance

-The castle stage show has recently returned, now with an updated 50th version!
-Mickey's Magical Friendship Faire includes sequences from the previous show's iteration (featuring characters from "Princess and the Frog," "Tangled" and "Frozen") as well as a new opening and finale in honor of the 50th anniversary.
-Catch Mickey and friends in fabulous EARidescent outfits and hear an all-new song, "Where the Magic Feels Like Home."
+On the castle stage, Mickey's Magical Friendship Faire includes sequences from the previous show's iteration (featuring characters from "Princess and the Frog," "Tangled" and "Frozen") as well as a new finale with an all-new song, "Where the Magic Feels Like Home."

 Throughout Main Street, you might hear the serenading voices of the Dapper Dans, a colorful quartet, or hear the tunes of the Main Street Philharmonic or the Casey's Corner piano player.
 Every evening, there is the Flag Retreat ceremony as the flag is lowered in Town Square.

-Though not listed, some entertainment that recently made a comeback is the Frontierland Hoedown, where cast members and characters "spontaneously" gather for an exciting dance in the streets.
+Though not listed, the Frontierland Hoedown is where cast members and characters "spontaneously" gather for an exciting dance in the streets.